 Administrator: The Administrator can access the entire system.
 He will have only website based password protected area where he can modify the site global settings add master data at platform and can see all data.
 He can do all the activities which are mentioned in this document.
 He will be owner of the platform.

 User (Client or companies): These types of Users would be able to Login into web application.
-User can upload the required documents and information on portal to get there accountsaudited by auditor available at the portal (Admin is an Auditing Company), by signing up an SLA and making online payment.
+User can request for a new audit request, (change accepted) upload the required documents and information on portal to get their documents and business practices(change accepted)audited by auditor available in the portal (Admin is an Auditing Company), by signing up an SLA and making online payment.

 User (Auditor): These types of users would be able to Login into Web based password protected area.
-These Users will be able to generate new audit requests to admin.
-So admin can assign the auditor to fulfill the auditing service.
+These Users will be able to be assigned audits by the admin, check the uploaded documents and upload an audit report.(change accepted)

 Platform: